SARASOTA -- Gov. Rick Scott initially said "no."

-Special interests probably arent happy with the tough choices I made, Scott said with a swipe of his veto pen, but I am confident everyone can agree that funding for our children and students is more important than pleasing Tallahassees special interests.
+tough choices I made," Scott said with a swipe of his veto pen, "but I am confident everyone can agree that funding for our children and students is more important than pleasing Tallahassee's special interests."

-Fast forward to Thursday.
-Scott stood at Regatta Island at Nathan Benderson Park in Sarasota under a tent teeming with local officials, rowing enthusiasts, business leaders and ESPN analyst Dick Vitale, who thanked him for coming around to support the $40 million rowing center.
+Fast forward to this week.
+Scott stood Thursday at Regatta Island at Nathan Benderson Park in Sarasota under a tent teeming with local officials, rowing enthusiasts, business leaders and ESPN analyst Dick Vitale, who thanked him for coming around to support the $40 million rowing center.

 In the past two years, Scott has allowed the project $10 million in state funding.